 The ABTC is the largest tissue bank for wildlife research in the Southern Hemisphere.
-It contains nearly 150,000 samples of animal and plant samples collected from terrestrial and marine animals.
+It contains over 150,000 samples of animal and plant samples collected from terrestrial and marine animals.

 The samples are carefully managed to ensure their quality is suitable for detailed biological research using molecular genetic technologies.
 This involves determining the genetic profiles of samples, either indirectly from structural elements of cells and tissues (proteins), or directly from the primary genetic material of the cells (DNA and RNA).